mojzu/sso/docs/manual/04_changelog.md

 - Changed table column names to remove prefixes for `DriverPostgres`.
 - Key value is only returned via created endpoint.
+- Include user data in token and key responses so user read is unnecessary.

 ### Fixed